gcnonato/DeveloperDashboard/README.md

 # Developer Dashboard

-A Laravel Single page app to show frequently used learning resources.
+A Laravel single page app to show frequently used learning resources.

 ## Motivations

 As a developer you spend many hours learning, so having an area to immediately see what content has been updated, and being able to navigate to this content could be a massive time saver.
 I originally wanted an area to see podcast updates, and began thinking about other useful features.

 The main aims of this developer dashboard is to allow a person to say what they want to study, what applications they use to study, and for these to be easily accessible.

+An example of my setup can be found [here](https://dashboard.mattywilliams.co.uk/).

 ## Setup